chinalaunchlabs/clonedo/README.md

 	* Solution: Constructor should initialize the date member.
 * For ListView to dynamically resize based on content, set `HasUnevenRows`.
 * `ActionBar.SetIcon(null)` (Android) to hide the icon on the actionbar but still show title and menu.
+* Left alone, ListView will scale to its maximum height, so stacking two of them on top of the other is a pain.
+	* Hack: `todoList.HeightRequest = 1.1*(todoList.RowHeight * tasks.Count);`